JetBrains/godot-support/readme.md

 Automatically changes active solution configuration to Tools

-Autogenerates run configurations: "Attach to Godot Player" run-configuration for Godot project
+Autogenerates multiple run configurations:
- - Run and Debug player in one click
+ - `Run and Debug` to start player with debug in one click
- - Attach to already started player
+ - `Attach` to debug already started player
- - Run, which starts player
+ - `Run`, which starts player
- - Profile, which starts player with profiler
+ - `Profile`, which starts player with profiler

 Fields marked with [Export] attribute would not be marked as not-initialized.